Reed College Computer User Agreement

 Requests that do not fall under eDiscovery shall comply with the following guidelines:

-A CIS staff member designated by the chief information officer shall contact the requester(s) to determine the optimal format for delivering the electronic materials and notify the chief information officer when the materials have been delivered.
+If access is approved, a IT staff member designated by the chief information officer shall contact the requester(s) to determine the optimal format for delivering the electronic materials and notify the chief information officer when the materials have been delivered.

 Failure to Comply

 The College will suspend or revoke the computing privileges of anyone who violates this agreement or fails to pay a required fee.
 The terms and conditions of usage are subject to change as computing resources and user demands vary.
 This policy is reviewed on a regular basis by the Computing Policy Committee.
 The Reed community will be notified if the agreement is changed.
-The current version will be available on the CIS website at:
+The current version will be available on the IT website at:

 Ongoing use of Reed's computing facilities and services implies a user's acceptance of the most current version of this agreement.
 Users who decline to accept the current version will be prohibited from using Reed's computing facilities and services.